 In the words of Richard Feynman, science is nothing more than the study of nature.
 Science, to put things in perspective, is not the source of knowledge but a derivative of nature’s truth.
 A manmade process, as I explain in Learn To Think, to establish, optimize, and question our evolving proxy of nature’s truth.

 Our climate, as I have explained before, is subject to entropy.
-An irreversible process of every declining availability of energy as the fallout from the Big Bang explosion 13.72 billion years ago.
-A fallout, in scientific terms, caused by the asymmetry innate to entropy, with an organized state, prior to the explosion, leading to an unorganized state as the fallout of the explosion.
+An irreversible process of declining energy availability as the fallout from the Big Bang explosion 13.72 billion years ago.
+In scientific terms, a fallout caused by the asymmetry innate to entropy, with an organized state, before the outbreak, leading to an unorganized state as the fallout of the explosion.
 Think fireworks in slow motion.

 Politics Of Science